Turning stand visits into sales is no mystery for Jeannette La

 How do you decide on your space requirements?

-Our Chief Product Officer (CPO) heads-up all hardware and content decisions related to our events.
+Ultimately, our Chief Product Officer (CPO) heads-up all hardware and content decisions related to our events.

 My team and I will then book space at shows based on instructions received.
-The space we require or take can be dictated by the size and number of cabinets that we want to display and by the site options that different events can offer us.
+The area we require or take can be dictated by the size and number of cabinets that we want to display and by the site options that different events can offer us.

 Stand sizes across a year range from pop-ups for company meetings to sites of 500sqm in prime locations at leading industry trade shows.